Suppiluliumas/backend_harjoitustyo/README.md

 ## Description

 This is a backend programming project that allows you to store various games in a database.
 The application provides the ability to manage games with admin user rights and browse them as a visitor.
+Made as backend programming courseproject.

 ## Features